jliffner/MDCollaborationWeek/Theme 1.md

 # Theme 1 - What is GitHub?

 Task:
 Create a resource containing information about different public GitHub initiatives created by international statistical or machine learning research organisations.
-Present your repository to address the following questions:How are statistical or ML research organisations using public GitHub repositories?
+Present your repository to address the following questions: How are statistical or ML research organisations using public GitHub repositories?
 Are there guidelines for how GitHub is used by these organisations?

 ---
 :wave: hey there welcome to the repository of Team WINGING GIT :bird: